AKHughes1994/polkat/README.md

 ln -s /idia/raw/point/to/your/file.ms .
 ```

-The above example makes a symbolic link following the directory structure of ILIFU; if you are running locally instead, you would `mv` your file into `working_directory`.
+The above example makes a symbolic link following the directory structure of ILIFU; if you are running locally instead, you would `mv` your file into `working_directory/`.
 Furthermore, in this example, the `git` call will make a directory called `polkat/` inside `working_directory/`.
 You will need to move the contents of `polkat/' one-level up, e.g.,:

 ```
 mv pokat/* .